Rupali-1/Spectrumtask3.github.io/README.md

 # My Portfolio Project

 Hi, I'm Rupali Mishra.
-This poject is developed to generate portfolio page with dynamically.
+This poject is developed to generate portfolio page dynamically.
 This is built with Node.js and based on MVC architecture.
+Visit the site here: <https://rupu-portfolio.herokuapp.com/>

 ## Installation